mrINEX/learn-English/README.md

        Are you ready [to order]?
 Would you like something to drink?
 What would you like to eat?
 [Who is ready to order?]
 What would you like to order?
 What would they like to order?
 Is she ready for the trip?
 [Are you ready to order?
 Not yet!]
 No, we are not ready [yet].
 We are ready to go.
 [Anything else?
 Anyone else?]
 Is there anything on the table.
 [What else would you like to tell us?]
 Who else can help you?
 [Where else can she be?
 There is nothing else I can do.] <Anything to drink?
 Anything to eat?
 Anything else?>

 23.05
-words: [bitter], early, [to taste], [tasty], [delicious], sweet, [terrible], [tear],
+words: [bitter], early, [to taste], [tasty], [delicious], sweet, [terrible], [tear], juice, [beer],

        [breakfast => lunch => dinner] [overreach]

        I can, I can't, Can I?, [some tea], [how far], [bitter tears]
 sentence: Can I have some tea?
 Do you have to get up so early?
 [Shall I open the window?]
 I can't swim.
 We don't know her name.
 Can they run fast?
 What do you think about it?
 Can your wife drive a car?
 How can I help you?
 [Can you answer my question?
 Yes, I can.]
 Do you know that young lady?
 I would like [some coffee].
 [Here is your cup of coffee.]
 Would you like some coffee?
 Anything to drink?
 [Buy some sugar.]
 Could you help me please?
 Could you answer our questions?
        [How does it taste?
 Is it tasty?]
 Not yet.
 Anythink to drink?
 Where are my keys?
 How far is it from your house?
 [Who knows the answer?]
 Why is she sad?
 Tastes differ.
 Is it tasty?
 Would you like [to taste] this jam?
 [The food tastes good.]
 We do not know your name.
 Who knows their surname?
 [The cake tastes delicious.]
 These sweets taste delicious.
 Help yourself!
 This chocolate cake is delicious.
 Tastes differ.
 Would you like a piece of cake?
 Do you like it?
 It tastes sweet.
 Do you like sweet wine?
 [He is so sweet.]
 It tastes delicious.
 Would you like to try this cake?
 What a delicious lunch.
 [Such good weather.
 Such good news.]
 What a delicious breakfast.
 [Such long hair!]
 It tastes terrible.
 That is a terrible dinner.
 It tastes bitter.
 Now a kiss.
+We know only part of that story.
+Are you thirsty?

+26.05
+words: [put], [bed], [bad], chair, [on, in],
+       any bed,
+sentence: How many rooms are there in your flat?
+Is there any bed in that room?
+[This food leaves a bad taste in the mouth.]
+I feel bad today.
+I should stay in bed.